-Non-compete clauses in JV contracts: analysis from perspective of PRC anti-monopoly law
+Non-compete clauses in JV contracts: an analysis from the perspective of the PRC anti-monopoly law - .PDF file.

 By Liu Cheng, Yu Zhenzhen and Swita Gan